-deploying the models with the optimal threshold as decision boundary, which means the larger the difference between TPR and FPR the better.
-The best and second best \textit{DIFF} and AUC results are highlighted by bold and underline respectively.
-Among the unsupervised anomaly detectors, our model TEND\_150 attains the sub-optmial \textit{DIFF} result 0.359 for IVC-Filter dataset and second best AUC score 0.616 for RSNA datasets; TEND\_250 achieves the second highest AUC score 0.683 for IVC-Filter dataset and the highest \textit{DIFF} 0.179 for RSNA dataset and 0.344 for ISIC dataset2019.
-Meanwhile, TEND\_250 reaches the best AUC score 0.720 for ISIC2019 datasets compared to other methods; TEND\_500 reaches the highest AUC score 0.704 for IVC-Filter dataset and 0.627 for RSNA dataset and has the largest \textit{DIFF} value 0.492 for IVC-Filter dataset and the second largest \textit{DIFF} value 0.172 for RSNA dataset and 0.269 for ISIC2019.
+Following the one-vs-rest setting, Table~\ref{tab:acc} presents the AUC scores and the corresponding FPR, TPR values determined by the optimal thresholds for AutoEncoder~\cite{mcclelland1986parallel}, VAE~\cite{an2015variational:an}, DeepSVDD~\cite{ruff2018deep:ruff}, GANomaly\cite{akcay2018ganomaly:akcay}, f-AnoGAN~\cite{schlegl2019f} and TEND models with margin 150 (\textit{i.e.}, TEND\_150), 250 (\textit{i.e.}, TEND\_250) and 500 (\textit{i.e.}, TEND\_500).
+The difference between the TPR and FPR is also reported in the \textit{DIFF} column in Table~\ref{tab:acc}. $\downarrow$ means the lower the value the better the model is while $\uparrow$ stands for the higher the value the better the model performs.
+Thus, we expect the model to have high AUC score and prefer low FPR and high TPR values when deploying the models with the optimal threshold as decision boundary, which means the larger the difference between TPR and FPR the better.
+The best and second best \textit{DIFF} and AUC results are highlighted by bold and underline respectively. {Among the unsupervised anomaly detectors, our model TEND\_150 attains the optimal \textit{DIFF} result 0.531 and AUC score 0.772 for IVC-Filter dataset and second best AUC score 0.615 for RSNA dataset; TEND\_250 achieves the second highest \textit{DIFF} 0.524 for IVC-Filter dataset and the second highest AUC score 0.615 for RSNA dataset.
+Meanwhile, TEND\_250 reaches the best \textit{DIFF} 0.343 and AUC score 0.717 for ISIC2019 dataset compared to other methods.
+TEND\_500 reaches the sub-optimal AUC score 0.760 for IVC-Filter dataset; has the largest \textit{DIFF} value 0.178 and AUC score 0.627 for RSNA dataset; obtains the second best AUC score 0.678 for ISIC2019.